-The objective of these procedures is to ensure that fees in the public education system are not being charged to kindergarten through sixth grade students for activities occurring during the regular school day.
-Secondary schools (grades 7-12) may impose fees if authorized by the Legislature and local boards, consistent with local board policies and state law. and if used in a manner consistent with their original design.
+The Utah Constitution, Article X, requires that the public education system to "be free, except the Legislature may authorize the imposition of fees in the secondary schools."
+The objective of the procedures for school fees is to ensure that fees in the public education system are not being charged to kindergarten through sixth grade students for activities occurring during the regular school day. and that secondary schools (grades 7-12) are only imposing fees as authorized by the Legislature and approved by local boards, consistent with local board policies and state law.
+Fees should also be used in a manner consistent with their original design (i.e., for the activity they were charged for).